pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: update(data)

-        :param data bytes: The data you want to authenticate.
+        :param bytes data: The data you want to authenticate.

     .. method:: finalize()